Supported decision-making helps people make their own choices about their lives, with the support of people that they choose.

 - is at the centre

 - can be anyone that the decision-maker trusts.
-They may be a family member, friend, someone who supports the decision-maker as a job, or a professional.
+They may be a family member, friend, or someone who supports the decision-maker as a job

 - gets to know what is important to the decision-maker and what support works best for them